mmcenta/paper-notes/reinforcement_learning/Human-Level_control_through_deep_reinforcement_learning.md

 ## General Notes

-This paper introduced Deep Q-Networks as they are known today.
-Here are some general notes I made while reading it:
+* This paper introduced Deep Q-Networks as they are known today;

 * This is the first paper successfully dealing with high-dimensional input for agents without hand-crafted features;

 * This paper is inspired by TD-Gammon and follows the approach of using non-linear function approximators, instead of the linear approximators that were popular due to better convergence guarantees;

 * This is a model-free, off-policy method that uses non-linear function approximation.
-These characteristics usually result in problems in convergence;
+These characteristics usually result in convergence problems (from section 11.3: The Deadly Triad of Reinforcement Learning: An Introduction by Sutton & Barto);

 ## Method